stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-And modify the texture coordinate parser in the OBJ loader:
+And the parser in the OBJ loader is updated accordingly:

 ```java
 add("vt", new VertexComponentParser<>(2, ObjectModelLoader::flip, ObjectModel::coordinate));
 ```

-We assume that this will apply to all OBJ models, we can always make it an optional feature if that assumption turns out to be incorrect.
+We assume that this will apply to all OBJ models, it can always be made an optional feature if that assumption turns out to be incorrect.

 The model now looks to be textured correctly, in particular the signs on the front of the chalet are the right way round (so we are not rendering the model inside-out for example).